KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Material_SpecularGlossinessApplied.md

-These models are intended to test the effects of flagging Specular Glossiness as ExtensionUsed, but not applying it to a mesh.
+These models are intended to test the effects of flagging specular glossiness as `ExtensionUsed`, but not applying it to a mesh.

 The following table shows the properties that are set for every model.